Jan 25, 2026

 Indeed, they spent so much time plotting ingenious escapes to the twin prisons of marriage and work that they had precious little time left over for golf, tennis, gambling, the theater, and other pleasures of indolence.

-Recent Oxford graduate Bertie spends most stories evading marriage and gainful employment, saving his friends from jams, and getting into a few of his own.
+Bertie spends most stories evading marriage and gainful employment, saving his friends from jams, and getting into a few jams of his own.
 While not averse to feminine charms, he definitely occupies a homosocial world: his life is informed by his friends from college or the Drone's Club, with names like Barmy, Biffy, Gussie, Stinker, Sippy, and Beefy.
 And his gentleman's gentleman, Jeeves.

 A professional valet, Jeeves popped into Bertie's life unannounced, like witty servants from Mary Poppins to Charles in Charge, and quickly made himself indispensable.
-He had three aunts, but they never encouraged him to marry, nor did he ever fall prey to feminine charms.
+His maiden aunts never encouraged him to marry, nor did he ever fall prey to feminine charms.
 Everyone understood that Bertie was the love of his life.

 And they were together forever.
 The last Jeeves and Wooster novel, Aunts Aren't Gentlemen, published in 1974, involved Jeeves helping Bertie evade a woman's clutches yet again.

 The gay subtext is so obvious that one wonders if it was intentional.
-Wodehouse was personally asexual, allergic to sex in all of its forms (although he married a woman).
-But he worked in the theater, where he had many gay friends, so he was aware of same-sex desire.
+Wodehouse was married to a woman, but according to some biographers asexual, repelled by the thought of sharing his bed with anyone, and according to others gay but heavily closeted after the downfall of Oscar Wilde and the dissolution of the Yellow Book chaps.
+Regardless, he worked in the theater where he had many gay friends, so he was certainly aware of same-sex desire.
 And many gay couples of the early 20th century masqueraded as young libertine and valet, so even if Wodehouse didn't intend for Bertie and Jeeves to be read that way, he surely knew that they could be.

-A theatrical version, Perfect Nonsense, premiered on London's West End in 2013, with Stephen Mangan and Matthew Macfadyen.
+A theatrical version, Perfect Nonsense, premiered on London's West End in 2013, with Stephen Mangan and Matthew Macfadyen (below).

 Related Posts Plugin for WordPress, Blogger...